q2softwarenl/spatie-medialibrary-manager/README.md

 - [ ] Improve single file collections.
 - [ ] Add support for darkmode.

+The alpha version is released at the end of April.
-The beta version is scheduled for release at the start of May.
+The beta version is scheduled for release at the end of May.

 ## Requirements
 - Laravel 10+